Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Uniformly Contracting Loxodromic Elements

 \section{Uniformly Contracting Loxodromic Elements}

-Motivated by the work of Abels--Margulis--Soifer \cite{AMS} and Benoist \cite{B1}, \cite{B2} where the notion of $\epsilon$-proximal elements and related concepts proved very fruitful, we introduce the notion of $\epsilon$-\emph{contracting elements} of $G$.
+Motivated by the work of Abels--Margulis--Soifer \cite{AMS} and Benoist \cite{B1}, \cite{B2} where the notion of $\epsilon$-proximal elements and related concepts proved very fruitful, we develop properties of loxodromic elements we call $\epsilon$-\emph{contracting elements} of $G$.
+These elements were first introduced by Guichard--Wienhard (Definition 5.6 of \cite{GW}), but our work appears to be the first to develop basic properties of these elements (analogous to those of $\epsilon$-proximal elements) and utilize them heavily to study arbitrary Zariski dense discrete subgroups of Lie groups.
 One particularly nice feature of these objects is that they will allow us to study the action of the Lie group $G$ on its Furstenberg boundary $\mathcal{F}$ intrinsically, in the sense that we avoid embedding $\mathcal{F}$ into the product of projective spaces associated to the highest weight Tits representations \cite{Ti}.

 As before, if $g \in G$ is loxodromic, we let $x_{g}^{+}$ denote its unique attracting fixed point in $\mathcal{F} = G/P$ and $x_{g}^{-}$ its unique repelling fixed point in $\mathcal{F}^{-} = G/P^{-}$.
 For any subset $Z$ of $\mathcal{F}$ and $\epsilon > 0$, we let